weshouman/make-global-setup/README.md

 ### Recommendation

-Note: this setup is fairly complex, Thus I recommend:
+This setup is fairly complex, Thus I recommend:

 - Using global make targets only when the targets are not desired to be associated with a single project is desired.
 - Using simple targets as much as possible